npge/npge/API.md

 ### Deletion of objects

+> This behaviour can be changed in the future
+> (I hope I can find a way to make these objects
+> garbage collectable).

 Objects of `Fragment`, `Block` and `AlignmentRow` require manual deletion.
 If you create instance of one of these classes, you are responsible for deleting it manually